clinicalml/realhumaneval/coderec/README.md

 client side:

-- fix bugs in interface coding: due to suggesion in middle
+- fix bugs in interface coding: due to suggesion in middle: fixed in theory

 - add a bunch of demo tasks

-- enable no copilot

-- enable no puzzle
+- enable no copilot: change visuals based on that later

 - add codes from puzzles once Mo does it